 To get your alternative policy assessed you will need to email the full policy wording and schedule of benefits in English to the insurance administrator at least four weeks before the semester starts.You are advised not to purchase an alternative policy until the University has notified you that it is Code compliant.

 The policy will then be sent to our independent broker for assessment.
 If your policy:

-You may now make a claim online through the Studentsafe online claim portal.
+You can make a claim online through the Studentsafe online claim portal.

-Or, you can download a Studentsafe Claim form (400KB) and complete it in full.
-We recommend you scan and email your completed claim form together with your receipts and supporting information to email@example.com.
-Alternatively you can post the claim to Studentsafe, PO Box 33313, Auckland 0740, we recommend you keep a copy of what you send for your own records.
+Or, you can download a Studentsafe Claim form and complete it in full.
+We recommend you scan and email your completed claim form together with your receipts and supporting information to:

 In support of your claim you need to provide as much information as possible such as doctor's notes and receipts.
 For lost, stolen or damaged items the claim needs to be supported by evidence of ownership, such as receipts, bank statements, photos of the items.
 If these are not available the insurer will consider the claim at their discretion.